 A while back, I wrote a post about DNA testing after taking the Ancestry.com DNA test.
 I loved finding out what my roots were.
-(Eastern European) and that I might be able to track down distant cousins.
-But, I’ve also been curious about what breeds my dogs were because they’re both mutts.
+But, I was also curious about what breeds my dogs were because they were mutts.
 A neighbor mentioned she had used the Wisdom Panel™ dog DNA test for her dogs and recommended it.

 As soon as I got home I went online and searched until I found the Mars Veterinary site.
 Unlike the Ancestry DNA test, which requires you to collect a good amount of spit into a bottle, the dog DNA test was a simple brush against their inner cheek.

 My dogs were a little annoyed when I stuck the brushes in their mouths but didn’t give me too hard of a time.

 I collected 3 samples per dog on separate brushes, popped them into the mailer that came with each kit and sent it off to be analyzed.

 A nice man found Minnie Mae wandering along with her brother on Melrose Ave, in West Hollywood when she was an 8-week old puppy.
 My daughter met him when he came into a restaurant she was working at.
 They got into a conversation and he told her about the puppies.